Characterizing topological order by the information convex: The main results

-Here each of the bulk anyons $\{J^x,J^y,J^z, K^a,K^b\}$ becomes a superposition of boundary topological excitations, once moved to the boundary as in FIG.\ref{Convex_2}(d) by a local unitary operator.
-For instance, consider a bulk anyon pair $(a=J^x,\bar a=J^x)$ in FIG.\ref{Convex_2}(d).
-Local unitaries can deform the bulk string and move anyon $a=J^x$ to the boundary as in FIG.\ref{Convex_2}(e).
-However this bulk anyon $a=J^x$ cannot turn into a single boundary superselection sector by any local unitary: instead it ``condenses into'' a superposition of boundary topological excitations $J_x\rightarrow r+r^2$, in accordance to relation (\ref{eq:condense}).
+Here each of the bulk anyons $\{J^x,J^y,J^z, K^a,K^b\}$ becomes a superposition of boundary topological excitations, once moved to the boundary as in Fig. \ref{Convex_2}(e) by a local unitary operator.
+For instance, consider a bulk anyon pair $(a=J^x,\bar a=J^x)$ in Fig. \ref{Convex_2}(c).
+Local unitaries can deform the bulk string and move anyon $a=J^x$ to the boundary as in Fig. \ref{Convex_2}(e).
+However, this bulk anyon $a=J^x$ cannot turn into a single boundary superselection sector by any local unitary: instead, it ``condenses into'' a superposition of boundary topological excitations $J^x\rightarrow r+r^2$, in accordance with Eq. (\ref{eq:condense}).